KDE/flatpak-kde-applications/README.md

 ## How to add your application to the Nightly repo

-We strongly encourage developers to add their Flaptak manifests in their application source repository to enable per commit / merge request Flatpak CI builds on their repository.
+We strongly encourage developers to add their Flatpak manifests in their application source repository to enable per commit / merge request Flatpak CI builds on their repository.